knuxify/eartag/README.md

 - mutagen (used for file tagging)
 - python-magic (used for MIME type detection)
 - pyacoustid (used for Identify Selected Files option)
+- aiohttp (used for the downloader used by the Identify Selected Files option)
+- aiohttp-retry (see above)

 ## Building